SummySumanth/Flicker-Fun/README.md

 ## Configurations
 Following are the configurations that can be made to this project, all the configurations exist in route directory configs.js (./configs.js)
 1.  flickerApiKey - Define your own flicker api key here _**[params - api key in string]**_
 2.  searchNetworkCallDelay - Define the delay to be present before making network call for search auto-complete suggestions _**[params - Milliseconds key in number]**_
+3.  perPage - Defines number of photos to be fetched in each network call in gallery page

 ## NPM Scripts